 Stress is a fundamental psychosocial concern related to retention in postsecondary education.
 Academics and social factors are major sources of stress.
-Concerns about identify and the future become more pressing.
-For those leaving home, stress can be exacerbated by being removed from one's support networks and having to deal with the logisitics of independent living (Bewick, Mulhern, Barkham, Trusler, Hill, & Stiles, 2008; Misra & Castillo, 2004).
-With respect to Native American students, the concern is that they bring high levels of stress with them and the intervention responses tend to be Euro-American rather than culturally responsive to various subcultural groups (Gone & Alcánntara, 2007; Heinrich, Corbine, & Thomas, 1990).
-One counselor told us recently that she rates postsecondary education institutions on a Native American Friendly Index (e.g., How many Native American staff?
-Native American counselors and tutors?
-Is there a longhouse on campus?)
+Concerns about identity and the future become more pressing.
+For those leaving home, stress can be exacerbated by being removed from one's support networks and having to deal with the logistics of independent living.68 With respect to Native American students, the concern is that they bring high levels of stress with them and the intervention responses tend to be Euro-American rather than culturally responsive to various subcultural groups.69 One counselor told us recently that she rates postsecondary education institutions on a Native

+American-friendly index: for example, how many Native American staff?
+Are there Native American counselors and tutors?
+Is there a longhouse on campus?

 While interventions to address psychosocial concerns are related to student transition and retention, they clearly are guided as much by policies designed to ensure campuses are perceived as safe places that care about student health and wellness.
 Formal efforts to plan and implement interventions to address psychosocial concerns on a campus generally are not well organized and in too many cases are not oriented to subgroup needs.
 Problems are dealt with in relative isolation of each other, with administrators and staff assigned in an ad hoc manner and student leaders included as appropriate.
-A dean of students, academic counselors, an academic senate committee, a campus ombudsperson, campus security personnel, faculty and other personnel with special expertise, all may be involved.
-So may faith-based leaders associated with the campus.
+A dean of students, academic counselors, an academic senate committee, a campus ombudsperson, campus security personnel, faculty and other personnel with special expertise, all may be involved, as may faith-based leaders associated with the campus.
 Fairly common resources for personal problems are student health and psychological counseling centers.
 Some campuses have programs labeled Student Assistance Programs, Student Support Services Programs, and Student Success Centers.
-Another common resource is an office for "Extended Opportunity Programs and Services."
-To support students in transition, some campuses have "Transfer Centers/Academies."
+Another common resource is an office for Extended Opportunity Programs and Services.
+To support students in transition, some campuses have Transfer Centers/Academies.
 There also are various ways campuses organize support for racial and ethnic groups.
-To provide affirmative support for students with disabilities, some campuses have "Disability Resource Centers."
+To provide affirmative support for students with disabilities, some campuses have Disability Resource Centers.
 The overall picture is one of fragmented and marginalized approaches to what often are overlapping concerns.

 Given that psychosocial concerns are an inevitable facet of the human condition and are a constant on campuses, postsecondary institutions find the need to address them daily.
 To do so requires moving away from ad hoc, piecemeal, and shifting intervention priorities and practices.
-For this to happen, we have stressed that postsecondary policy must be expanded to include a primary focus on developing, over time, a system for comprehensively and cohesively addressing a full range of psychosocial concerns (Adelman & Taylor, 2006).
-And this must be done in ways that create a campus climate that supports all students (e.g., is minority friendly).
+For this to happen, we have stressed that postsecondary policy must be expanded to include a primary focus on developing, over time, a system for comprehensively and cohesively addressing a full range of psychosocial concerns.70 And this must be done in ways that create a campus climate that supports all students, that is, minority friendly.

-The number of students with disabilities attending postsecondary education institutions currently represent 11% of the student population and the numbers are growing (U.S. Government Accountability Office, 2009).
-This includes the increase in numbers of students diagnosed as having learning disabilities and attention deficit hyperactivity disorders and returning veterans with newly acquired disabilities.
-As the number of students with disabilities attending expands, the imperative increases for enhancing institutional attention to their needs and improving retention rates among this subgroup (Stodden, 2005).
-And besides students directly diagnosed with mental disorders, a postsecondary institutional focus on mental health is relevant for all students.
+The number of students with disabilities attending postsecondary education institutions currently represent 11 percent of the student population, and the numbers are growing.71 This includes the increase in numbers of students diagnosed as having learning disabilities and attention deficit hyperactivity disorders and returning veterans with newly acquired disabilities.
+As the number of students with disabilities expands, the imperative increases for enhancing institutional attention to their needs and improving retention rates among this subgroup.72 And besides those students who are directly diagnosed with mental disorders, a postsecondary institutional focus on mental health is relevant for all students.

-While students with disabilities are entitled to a free and appropriate public education through age 21, the Individuals with Disabilities Education Act (IDEA) does not apply to postsecondary schools.
-And the responsibilities of postsecondary schools for such students are significantly different from school districts.
+While students with disabilities are entitled to a free and appropriate public education through age twenty-one, the Individuals with Disabilities Education Act (IDEA) does not apply to postsecondary schools.
+And the responsibilities of postsecondary schools for such students differ significantly from those of school districts.